ErpNetDocs/tech/concepts/documents/states.md

 Each system state can have as many user statuses, as needed.
 As shown in the table above, one of the user statuses within each system state can be defined as Exit Status.
 The Exit Status is required to be reached to move to the next system state.

-In the example above, in order to release a Direct Production Order, the Firm Planned/Approved state must first be set.
+In the example above, in order to release a direct production order, the Firm Planned/Approved state must first be set.
 This creates a control point for moving ahead of the state.

 > [!NOTE]
-> The exit User Status-es are usually secured, so that only the authorized users can set them.
+> The exit User status-es are usually secured, so that only the authorized users can set them.